About the Saylor Academy

 Since 2008, the Saylor Academy has focused on exploring the promise of the Internet to drive the cost of education to zero and expand access to quality open educational resources (OER).
 Toward this end, we have built over 300 free, self-paced, online courses, with many more on the way.

 We hire credentialed educators to create course blueprints and to locate, vet, and organize OER materials into a structured and intuitive format.
 Our consulting professors also create original OER content and link to freely posted materials to fill in any gaps.
 Each course culminates with a final exam, and students receiving a passing grade can download a certificate of completion.

 Our current focus is on the undergraduate college level with the goal of producing high course and program completion rates.
 While we do not confer degrees, we do offer the knowledge equivalent of college majors in many popular disciplines, provide a number of professional development options, have a suite of math and ELA courses for grades 6-12, and are making strides in our student credit pathways.

-To read more about the Saylor Foundation, click on the links below, or get in touch.
+To read more about the Saylor Academy, click on the links below, or get in touch.